FerretDB/FerretDB/website/docs/operators/update_operators/field-update-operators.md

 ## $inc

 The `$inc` operator increments the value of a given field by a specified amount.
-If the field is non-existent in the document, the `$inc` operator creates a new field and adds it to the document.
+If the field is non-existent in the document, the `$inc` operator creates a new field and adds it to the document, setting the value to the specified increment amount.

 The below query increments the value of the `age` field by `1`.